-The most complex issue was the possibility of indirect LSE through recreational disturbance.
-N2K sites other than the Teesmouth and Cleveland Coast SPA/ Ramsar are ruled out.
-Evidence and analysis regarding the Teesmouth and Cleveland Coast SPA/ Ramsar are discussed.
-The report presents evidence that overall bird numbers on the SPA have fallen since the site was designated in 1995.
-It also gives evidence of recreational disturbance to N2K birds, in particular by dogs off the lead.
-In line with neighbouring local authority areas, the likelihood of LSE through increased disturbance as a direct result of new housing is identified.
+The most complex issue was the impact of indirect AEOI through recreational disturbance.
+All N2K sites other than the Teesmouth and Cleveland Coast (T&CC) SPA/ Ramsar were ruled out for this.
+Evidence and analysis regarding the T&CC SPA/ Ramsar are discussed.
+In line with neighbouring local authority areas, the likelihood of adverse impacts through increased disturbance as a direct result of new housing is accepted.

-Mitigation is required for indirect recreational disturbance (facilitated by the housing policies) and the report discusses that these will be delivered through three pathways:
+Mitigation is required for indirect recreational disturbance and the report demonstrates that these will be delivered through three pathways:

-- Stronger, strategic policy guidance from Hartlepool BC - Hartlepool BC day to day Foreshore Services provision - Developer contributions
+- Strategic policy guidance from Hartlepool BC - Hartlepool BC day to day Foreshore Services provision - Developer contributions